rsizem2/nand2tetris/README.md

 * Parser - preprocesses input file, outputs each vm command one by one.
 * CodeWriter - outputs .asm based on input given by the parser.

-# Example JACK Program

-A simple JACK program demonstrating simplified collision physics.

-* Main.jack - initializes the screens, asks for user input, initializes the two balls
-* Ball.jack - implements a simple ball which can collide with another ball object

-All other files are copied from the supplied JACK OS, which are needed to run our program.

 # JACK Compiler

 Converts JACK source code into the intermediate .vm code, which can then by further using the VM translators and Assembler.
 Run using 'python JackCompiler.py <filename>' where filename is either a .jack file or a folder containing multiple .jack files.
 If given a single file, will create '<filename>.vm' with the resulting translated code, otherwise creates one such file for each .jack source file in the given directory.
 The Compiler contains the following classes: